Beyond Euclid: An Illustrated Guide to Modern Machine Learning with Geometric, Topological, and Algebraic Structures: Structure in Data

-For example, a data point lying on a sphere might be represented as a 3D coordinate vector, but constraints on the norm of this vector encode the properties that define the mathematical space.
-We note that a data point can be represented by arrays of different sizes.
-For example, the data point on the sphere can be represented with vector of size 3 with values encoding its Cartesian coordinates, or with a vector of size 2 with values representing its latitude and longitude.
-In both cases, the mathematical nature of the data point is unchanged: it still represents a point on a manifold, independently of the array used to process it in the computer.
+We note that a data point on a manifold exists independently of the array with which a computer represents.
+For example, the data point on the sphere can be represented by a vector of size 3 encoding its Cartesian coordinates, or by a vector of size 2 representing its latitude and longitude.
+In both cases, the mathematical nature of the data point is unchanged: it still represents a point on a manifold.
+For instance, when represented as a 3D coordinate vector, a data point on the sphere is constrained to have unit norm (i.e., its Euclidean length equals one), which encodes the geometric properties defining the sphere.
+More generally, a norm defines a notion of length in a vector space, and can induce a metric that measures distances between points.
+In the context of 3D rotations, \citet{zhou2019continuity} provides an experimental analysis of their computational representations and the impact of representation choice on machine learning models.